Stroud throws 5 TDs, No. 7 Buckeyes bury Maryland 66-17

 POLL IMPLICATIONS

-Ohio State's flashy offensive display should garner some more attention and maybe a few more poll points.
+Ohio State's flashy offensive display should garner some attention and maybe a few more poll points.

 INJURIES

-Ohio State: DT Haskell Garrett limped off the field with an apparent leg injury in the third quarter. ...
+Ohio State: DT Haskell Garrett limped off the field with an apparent leg injury in the third quarter.
+There was no update after the game. ...
 Miyan Williams, who started the season as the No. 1 running back, was listed as unavailable for the second straight week.
 Ohio State has not provided a reason.

 UP NEXT